ibm-cloud-docs/vpc/fl-using.md

 1. Complete any [prerequisites](/docs/vpc?topic=vpc-ordering-flow-log-collector#fl-before-you-begin) before ordering IBM Cloud Flow Logs.
 2. Decide on the collection scope and [create one or more flow log collectors](/docs/vpc?topic=vpc-ordering-flow-log-collector).
 3. Review the flow logs that were generated.
 See [Viewing flow log objects](/docs/vpc?topic=vpc-fl-analyze) for details.

+Creating or deleting a flow log doesn't impact network performance.
+Flow log data is collected outside of the path of your network traffic so that it doesn't affect network latency or throughput.
+{: note}

 ## Flow logs use cases
 {: #flow-logs-use-cases}